rphii/c-file-tagger/README.md

 ## Adding Tags

-The current version is hard-programmed to look for a file in `/home/hp/.config/tags.cft`.
+By default it looks for a file in `$HOME/.config/tags.cft`.
-Yes, that is suboptimal, and I should change that asap.

-Either way, the file format is basically a `.csv`.
+The file format is basically a `.csv`.
 The first entry is a file name (or anything you want, basically, doesn't have to be a file) and the rest are all tags associated with said file.

+It is possible to specify the use of a different file:

+    cft --file some/other/file
+    cft -f some/other/file

 ## About Tags